elabftw/elabdoc/doc/install.rst

    curl -so docker-compose.yml "https://get.elabftw.net/?config"

-Edit this file and `docker-compose up -d` to launch the containers.
+Edit this file and `docker compose up -d` to launch the containers.

 Initialize your database
 ========================